Dementia Australia Advisory Committee

 Sarah worked for more than 40 years with NSW Health.
 Diagnosed with the symptoms of younger onset dementia caused by hydrocephalus in 2013, she had to medically retire at this time.
 Since then Sarah has actively worked as a Dementia Advocate.
 Sarah is working on a number of committees with Mid North Coast Local Health District and Dementia Australia.
 Sarah and a small group of enthusiastic gardeners also volunteer with caring for the dementia garden at Port Macquarie Dementia Australia branch office.

-We would like to thank the following past members of the committee for their expertise and significant contributions to the committees work.
+We would like to thank the following past members for their expertise and significant contributions.

 • Kate Swaffer (inaugural)